St. John's Lodge No. 434 EC Logo

 A living record of the Craft

-Explore a rare archival document — a testament to the Lodge's deep historical roots and its place in the broader story of Freemasonry in Hyderabad.
+Explore a rare archival document that bears witness to the Lodge's deep historical roots and its place in the broader story of Freemasonry in Hyderabad.